 He fell in love with Laura for whom he wrote 147 poems.
 In his lifetime, he is known to have written 262 poems which were collected and published in 1789.
 "Other poems by him have since been discovered among the manuscript collections of Welsh poetry in the Mostyn library.
 The British Museum possesses many manuscript copies of his poems. "

 At about the same time or perhaps earlier, John ap-Gwilym was Chancellor of St. David's in 1351.
 The name was also a forenames in East Cheshire.
 Gwilliam ap Griffith was listed as holding lands there in 1450.

 Early History of the Gwilliams family

-Another 133 words (10 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gwilliams History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gwilliams research.
+Another 74 words (5 lines of text) covering the years 1351, 1565 and 1621 are included under the topic Early Gwilliams History in all our PDF Extended History products and printed products wherever possible.

 Gwilliams Spelling Variations